fivetran/dbt_iterable_source/README.md

 - Generates a comprehensive data dictionary of your source and modeled Iterable data through the [dbt docs site](https://fivetran.github.io/dbt_iterable_source/).
 - These tables are designed to work simultaneously with our [Iterable transformation package](https://github.com/fivetran/dbt_iterable/).

+> This package does not apply freshness tests.

 ## How do I use the dbt package?

 ### Step 1: Prerequisites